Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: Debt Consolidation Mortgage Strategy

-Are physician and dentist mortgage programs really better?
+Are Physician and Dentist Mortgage programs really better?

-Yes — physician and dentist programs offer enhanced qualifying treatment for incorporated and high-income professionals, often with better debt servicing ratios and access to higher loan amounts.
+Yes.
+Physician and Dentist programs offer enhanced qualifying treatment for incorporated and high-income professionals, often with better debt servicing ratios and access to higher loan amounts.
 We have access to multiple specialty lender programs for medical professionals across BC.

 • Enhanced qualifying ratios for incorporated professionals

-• Higher max loan amounts than conventional
+• Higher max loan amounts than Conventional

 • Specialty programs across multiple lenders